bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 }
 {% endhighlight %}

-These are pure functions the take data and return a virtual dom which then can be diffed with the actual DOM and rendered efficiently.
+These are pure functions the take data and return a Virtual DOM which then can be diffed with the actual DOM and rendered very efficiently.
 In fact, React is an extremely exciting development and one of the reasons that I'm writing this post in the first place.

 ### The setup

 This is going to be an interactive demonstration.
-I am really hoping you follow along.
-This way of coding needs to be experienced to really appreciate the simplicity that I'm getting at.
+I think could be very helpful to experience this way of coding to really appreciate the simplicity of what I'm getting at.

 For this demo I'm going to use JavaScript and React.js.